miles-igd/screenshot-to-OCR/README.md

 ## Screenshot to OCR, and Text Isolator

 Given an image with text, and an image without.
-This will isolate the text and pass it through Tesseract with pytesseract.
+This will isolate the text and pass it through Tesseract using pytesseract.

 #### Prerequisites